Bolivia national football team: History

 Bolivia's greatest football achievement was the 1963 South American Championship title, which they hosted and won after placing first out of 7 countries, including being undefeated, with five wins and one draw.
 The only draw for Bolivia in the tournament was a 4–4 draw against Ecuador in the opening match.
 They also had the advantage of being better accustomed to higher altitudes.
 In the following edition, the 1967 South American Championship, held in Uruguay, Bolivia finished last out of six teams, with one draw and four losses, which was far below what the public expected, as Bolivia had been the defending champion.

 Afterwards, the country only started to resurge at an international level with the creation of the Academia Tahuichi Aguilera in Santa Cruz de la Sierra in 1978, a football school that developed players such as Marco Etcheverry, Erwin Sánchez and Luis Cristaldo.

 Under Spanish coach Xabier Azkargorta and featuring nine players from Tahuichi, Bolivia surprisingly became the first team to beat Brazil in the 1994 World Cup qualifiers while playing them in La Paz, with a 2–0 win, and qualified for the 1994 World Cup by finishing second in Group B behind the Brazilians themselves, which included record 7–0 and 7–1 wins over Venezuela during their qualification campaign.

 Bolivia was drawn into the tournament's Group C, and played defending champions Germany in the tournament's opening match at Soldier Field.
 Bolivia outplayed Germany in the first half.
 In the second half, Lothar Matthäus took a 40-yard run and struck Marco "El Diablo" Etcheverry with a high elbow to his jaw.
 Etcheverry retaliated by fouling Matthäus and was sent off.
 Eventually, Bolivia lost on a controversial offside goal by Jürgen Klinsmann.
-Following a goalless draw with South Korea at Foxboro Stadium, where Bolivia was forced to play with ten men again after Cristaldo's red card, Bolivia returned to Chicago and lost 3–1 to Spain, with Sánchez scoring the first ever Bolivian goal in a World Cup.
+Following a goalless draw with South Korea at Foxboro Stadium, where Bolivia was forced to play with ten men again after Cristaldo's red card, Bolivia returned to Chicago and lost 3–1 against Spain, with Sánchez scoring the first ever Bolivian goal in a World Cup.

 Following the World Cup, Bolivia participated in the 1995 Copa América held in Uruguay, with Antonio Lopez Habas as manager, where they made the quarter-finals for the first time since winning the competition in 1963, with one win, one draw, and one loss.
 In the quarter-finals, the nation lost to hosts Uruguay 2–1.
-Despite the decent performance the team displayed during the tournament, Lopez Habas left his post shortly before the 1997 Copa America, being replaced by Dušan Drašković.
+Despite the decent performance the team displayed during the tournament, Lopez Habas left his post after the 1997 Copa America, being replaced by Dušan Drašković.
 The 1997 edition was the second time Bolivia held the tournament.
 The team reached the final, as had happened last time Bolivia was the host, but this time they finished runner-up to reigning world champion Brazil after losing 3–1 in the final.